How to get a Wikipedia article: Start with notability

 Remember that a mere mention of the brand being referenced on a publication with its own Wikipedia article isn't enough – the referenced article must still be "about" the subject and not just be a passing mention.

 A publication with its own Wikipedia article is generally trusted, but not always.
 Take Fox News, for example.
-In August of 2020, Wikipedia stopped calling Fox News a reliable source.
+In August 2020, Wikipedia stopped calling Fox News a reliable source.
 To quote Wired:

 ...a panel of Wikipedia administrators in July declared that Fox News would no longer be considered “generally reliable” in its reporting on politics and science, and in those areas “should be used with caution to verify contentious claims.